programminghistorian/ph-submissions/lessons/jupyter-notebooks.md

 ```
 #identifies the source file to open, calls it f
 with open('ph-jupyter-notebook-example.csv') as f:
+	#creates an output file (referred to as "out" in the notebook) for you to write to
+    with open('ph-jupyter-notebook-example-dayofweek.csv', 'w') as out:
+		#defines "csv_reader" as running the function csv.reader on the file
+        csv_reader = csv.reader(f, delimiter=',')
+        #defines "csv_writer" as running the functin csv.writer to "out" (the output file)
+		csv_writer = csv.writer(out)
+	    #for each row that's being read by csv_reader...
+        for row in csv_reader:
     		#defines "csv_reader" as running the function csv.reader on the file
     		csv_reader = csv.reader(f, delimiter=',')
     		#for each row that's being read by csv_reader...
     		for row in csv_reader:
         	#creates a list called "values" with the contents of the row
         	values = list(row)
         	#defines "rating" as the first thing in the list
         	#counting in Python starts with 0, not 1
         	rating = values[0]
         	#defines "parseddatepub" as the second thing (1, because we start with 0) in the list,
         	#converted into a standard date format using dateutil.parser
         	#and when those dates are parsed, the parser should know
         	#that the first value in the sequence is the day
         	parseddatepub = dateutil.parser.parse(values[1], dayfirst=True)
         	#same as above for the updated date, the third thing (2) in the list
         	parseddateupdate = dateutil.parser.parse(values[2], dayfirst=True)
         	#defines "dayofweekpub" as parseddatepub (defined above), converted to the day of week
         	#%A is what you use to change it to the day of the week
         	#You can see othe formats here: https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior
         	dayofweekpub = datetime.date.strftime(parseddatepub, '%A')
         	#same thing for update date
         	dayofweekupdate = datetime.date.strftime(parseddateupdate, '%A')
         	#creates a list of the rating and the newly formatted dates
         	updatedvalues = [rating, dayofweekpub, dayofweekupdate]
         	#writes all the values under this code cell
         	print(updatedvalues)
 ```

 After you run this code, you will have a new file, *ph-jupyter-notebook-example-dayofweek.csv*, with your data in the format you need for analysis.